At RoboCup 2023 in Bordeaux, France our NimbRo-OP2X humanoid robots won the main Humanoid

 In the afternoon, our robots met the team CIT Brains from Japan in the second round robin game.
 Both teams had technical difficulties with their robots.
 While the japanese field player quickly approached the ball and also kicked it towards our goal, the NimbrRo robots still had an advantage.
 After 3:0 at half time, the game ended 4:0 for NimbRo.

 We gratefully acknowledge financial support of Igus GmbH for the participation at RoboCup 2012.

 We won the 2011 Humanoid Soccer TeenSize tournament.

-Thailand.
+KMUTT from Thailand.
 The Taiwanese team had a good defense.
-Nevertheless, the

 Our robots continued with round robin games and met again team KMUTT from Thailand.
 They improved their play.
 In particular, the KMUTT goalie jumped reliably and saved many goals.
 Hence, the result was only 8:0 for our team.
 The second game vs. AcYut 4 from India was won by our robots 10:0.